 A background check is not the same as a criminal history record check.
 When you apply for a job or an apartment, you may be told the company or landlord will conduct a “background check.”
 If you want to be a foster parent or a licensed professional, then you are required to obtain a “criminal history record check.”

-A background check is often just a search of publicly available online records, such as court records, sex offender registries and other sources, cross-referencing only by the person’s name.
+A background check is often just a search of publicly available online records, such as court records, sex offender registries and other sources, cross-referencing only by the person’s name, or name and date of birth.
 These public records may have data for more than one person with the same name or may be out of date.
 If you have a question about information included on a background check report, you must contact the private company directly.

 - The BCI is prohibited from “verifying” any information obtained from a background check.
 To verify such information, please submit a request for Criminal History Record Information.